iansgit1/CCINFOM-MCO2/README.md

 - `src`: the folder to maintain sources
   - `model`
+    - Person.java
+      - Resident.java
+      - Employee.java
+    - Equipment.java
+    - Shelter.java
   - `view`
+    - MainFrame.java          | where all panels are called
+    - LoginFrame.jave         | where users (employees) can log in
+    - TransactionsMenu.java   | where users can choose from the transaction options
+    - AssignToSheleter.java   | where resident can be assigned to an available shelter
+    - BorrowEquipment.java    | where users can borrow equipment
+    - ReturnEquipment.jave    | where users can return equipment
   - `controller`
 - `lib`: the folder to maintain dependencies
 - `bin`: the folder to compiled output files